These Slow Cooker Baked Apples can be made for breakfast or for dessert with ice cream or whipped cream.

 This recipe for slow cooker baked apples could be for dessert, or for breakfast; if you can refrain from adding ice cream in the morning!
 I had originally planned these slow cooker baked apples for breakfast, hence the granola.
 When I opened my slow cooker and smelled the aroma of apple crisp, that plan went out the window, so dessert for me it was, for breakfast…

-I started with some medium-sized Gala apples, but use your favorite apples in place if you’d like.
+I started with medium-sized Gala apples, but use your favorite apples in place if you’d like.
 I cut the tops off with a knife, then gutted them with a melon baller, if you don’t have a melon baller, a round measuring teaspoon will do the trick.
 The granola is just the perfect crispy topping, since the slow cooker can’t brown things.
 How easy it to open a bag of granola instead of measuring 8 different items for a crisp topping!
 I also drizzled a little melted butter over the apples, then hit them with some maple syrup.

 Slow Cooker Baked apples bring back so many memories of my childhood.
 They are so pretty, and really fun to make.
 I hope you enjoy this easy granola version, whether it be for breakfast or dessert!